 The impressive Grand Mosque was commissioned by the sultan in 1906.
-The Moroccan-style building has towering ceilings, ornate carvings,...
+The Moroccan-style building has a grand entrance, towering ceilings,...

 Tjong A Fie Mansion